Social Media Tips for Authors and Their Books

 I recently attended a Publisher’s Weekly webinar about content creation hosted by Rachel Krupitsky, Director of Social Media Strategy at Penguin Random House, and Helen Todd, Founder of Sociality Squared.
 Rachel and Helen provided a refresher about some of the biggest takeaways from each social media app and new ways people utilize them to promote their books.
 Below are some of the best ways to interact, engage, and create a fan base for your book on each of these platforms:

-Although it still reigns King as the most used social media app, Facebook is the most difficult app to build followers from scratch.
+Although it still reigns King as the most used social media app, Facebook is the most challenging app to build followers from scratch.
 Therefore, authors and book marketers need to be organized in their efforts.
 Facebook also wants its users to interact most with other posts on Facebook, so if you are posting a link from an outside source, its algorithm will de-prioritize your post and move it down on a homepage.

 However, Facebook’s also opening a door for a new way to interact with people interested in your content with Facebook groups.
 These aren’t the groups you liked back in 2009 that just featured quotes from your favorite movies or highlights from your favorite sports team moments: their hubs for people to discuss tips and interests that they all share in common.
 It can be a gold mine for finding your target audience!
 For instance, if you have a parenting book, join some mommy blogger groups.
 Have a fantasy book?
 Join fantasy group forums and post about its release.